-:TYPE DP7242, BF0, BF1, BF2

-:REMOVE BF1
+:TYPE DP7242,BF0,BF1,BF2 :REMOVE BF1

 SYSGENed Disk Packs Result of :TYPE Command Result of :REMOVE Command

 AFO - public BFO - public BFO - public

-AF1 - public BF1 - public removed
+AF1 - public BF1 - public removeá

 AF2 - private BF2 - private BF2 - private

 AF3 - private removed removed

 :PART The :PART command specifies a device or controller that is to be partitioned from the system.
-The device or controller is partitioned as if it had been partitioned by the SYSCON processer and can be returned to the system via SYSCON without re-booting the system.
+The device or controller is partitioned as if it had been partitioned by the SYSCON processor and can be returned to the system via SYSCON without re-booting the system.
 (Refer to the SYSCON processor description in the CP-V/SM Reference Manual, 90 16 74.)
-This is useful when a system is being booted and a partitionable device which was SYSGENed to be part of the system is currently unavailable.
-The format of the :PART command is

-- value specifies the address of the device or controller to be removed in the format described at the beginning of this section. - CONT specifies that a controller is to be partitioned.
-When a controller is partitioned, all devices on that controller are also partitioned.
+This is useful when a system is being booted and a device which was SYSGENed to be part of the system is currently unavailable but will be available prior to the next system boot.
+COCs and Teletypes are not affected by this partitioning.
+The format of the :PART command is value specifies the address of the device or controller to be removed in the format described at the beginning of this section.